mHadi1091/installation-of-linux/README.md

-# installation method,
+# installation method ⬇️,
 * USB dirve containing the desired Linux distribution's ISO file.
 * following are the steps for installation of linux.
-## download a linux distribution for the ISO file,
+## download a linux distribution for the ISO file 🌐,
 * go to the offical website of linux and download a distributor which u wish
 * `ubuntu`is the best option for beginners
 * you can either go directly to `ubuntu` or `linux distribution` to install `ubuntu`
 * download the version similar to your device spacifications
 * once your done downloading the `ubuntu` ISO file
 * run and install it
-## USB drive method,
+## USB drive method 📝,
 * to contiune the further installation we have to use the USB method
 * to burn the ISO file into the USB use the rufus tool
 * Rufus is a popular utility for creating bootable USB drives from ISO files.
 Here's how you can use Rufus to create a bootable USB drive: